-If you’re looking to rent out your property, you’ll need an Alaska (AK) Lease Agreement written according to Alaska’s landlord-tenant laws.
-The lease agreement creates a binding relationship between you (the landlord) and your tenant.
+An Alaska lease agreement creates a legally binding relationship between you (the landlord) and your tenant.
 You agree to rent all (or some of) your property for a fee, and in return, the tenant agrees to the terms and conditions you lay out in the document.

-Alaska has specific regulations for landlords and tenants entering into a lease agreement.
-Some major regulations are as follows:
+Alaska has specific requirements for landlords and tenants when entering a lease agreement (Alaska Statutes, Title 34):

-- A landlord must provide 1 day’s advance notice to a tenant before entering the rental property, and only enter at reasonable times. (§ 34.03.140)
+A landlord must provide a tenant one day’s advance notice before entering the rental property and only enter at reasonable times (§ 34.03.140).

 Small Claims Court

 The limit a landlord or tenant can sue for in Alaska small claims court is up to $10,000 and the duration is up to four months.

 Below you can download an Alaska lease agreement template in PDF or Word format.